jdj0056/COMP5700-Project/README.md

 To run the project:

-1. Download all 4 pdf files, the yaml.zip file, the binary file, and the 3 project_task.py files; ensure they are in the same folder (Ex.
+1. Download all of the files, or fork the repository, and ensure they are all in the same folder (Ex.
 Downloads).

-2. Open a terminal and navigate to the folder that these files are located in.
+2. Open a terminal and navigate to the folder that these files are located in using the `cd (folder)`.

-3. Run the binary file using: `(add command in)` (UNFINISHED)
+3. Run the binary file using: `.\main.exe`

-If the binary/bash doesn't run for whatever reason, or you want to run the files individually:
+If the binary doesn't run for whatever reason, or you want to run the files individually:

 1. Repeat the first two steps from above.